UAlberta-CMPUT401/course-docs/docs/marking-sprint3.md

 In this sprint, you will continue working on the codebase and tests.
 You will also focus on UI and UX design.

-During the last week of this sprint, you will demo your prototype to your classmates (science fair style).

 ## Late release submission policy